 ABOUT ZORA DUFFERIN

-Zora Dufferin is the pen name of best friends turned writing partners, Lauren Acton and Lara Mrkoci.
+Zora Dufferin is the pen name of best friends turned writing partners, Lara Mrkoci and Lauren Acton.

-Lauren and Lara met at age 15 in London, Ontario, and bonded over their love of good books, cute boys, and tea with scones.
+Lara and Lauren met at age 15 in London, Ontario, and bonded over their love of good books, cute boys, and tea with scones.

 Now based in Toronto, Lauren is a professor of performing arts at Centennial College and Lara is an actor, and a television editor for shows such as “The Great Canadian Baking Show.”